aranmohyeddin/movieNights/1.Following.Christopher_Nolan.1998/README.md

   The blonde tells him the story of the bald killing someone using hammer

-  > They didn't like this very much, so they got a hammer.
+  > Blonde: They didn't like this very much, so they got a hammer.
+They held him down,
-  > They held him down, and they smashed every single one of his fingers.
-  > And then they smashed his skull.
+  > and they smashed every single one of his fingers.
+And then they smashed his skull.

   Please note that she did not have to tell him these at all.
 If she said it, she meant to say it.
 She probably was trying to put it in his sub-conscious.
 </details>

 ### 4. Why did blonde insist they go to Bill's house?
 <details><summary>Show answer</summary>

   **00:20:27**
-  > So why, when you agreed to have a drink with me, did we have to come here?
+  > Bill: So why, when you agreed to have a drink with me, did we have to come here?
+  >

-  > \- He still gets jealous, and...
+  > Blonde: He still gets jealous, and...
 I didn't feel like going back to my place.
 I got burgled yesterday.
 </details>

 ### 5. What does Cobb tell Bill in the final phone-call?
 <details><summary>Show answer</summary>

   **00:59:52**
-  > I've got it.
+  > Bill: I've got it.
 I've got to drop off the fucking money first.
+Money.
+Bundles of
-  > Money.
-Bundles of fucking money.
+  > fucking money.
 Nothing.
 Nothing.
 "Okay"?
-  > I'll -- I'll be around soon.
+I'll, I'll be around soon.

   Don't know the answer
 </details>